-After too many years and far too many mice which now clog up a desk drawer, I thought I’d found my ideal mouse.
+After too many years and far too many mice which now clog up a desk drawer, I thought I’d found my new best gaming mouse.
 Wireless, multi-device, speedy and responsive but without looking like a broken piece of someone’s Gears of War Halloween costume.
 A gaming mouse that did not look like a gaming mouse: Valhalla indeed.
 Logitech’s G603 is so, so close to being the rodent to end all rodents – but for one fatal flaw.
 My quest continues.

 2013’s G602 (review here) was a wireless gaming mouse which ticked many boxes, save for some dunderheaded side button design and a ‘Michael Bay’s 14th Transformers film’ aesthetic.
 The reason for that was its polling rate – how often the mouse tells the PC what it’s doing – of 500Hz (about 2 milliseconds), compared to the wireless norm of 125Hz (approx 8ms).
 I still use that mouse to this day, because it’s a wireless mouse that, for my non-competitive gaming tastes at least, feels effectively identical to the performance of a wired mouse.

 I was never totally satisfied with it, however, because it looks too much like Adam Jensen’s elbow, and the forty million angular side buttons continue to frustrate when all I do is want to press Back in my browser.
 Hence, I sat up in my seat for its more restrained 2017 sequel, the G603.
 There have been other Logitech wireless gaming mice since the 602, but I’ve avoided them because they confirm every stereotype that the phrase ‘gaming mouse’ might imply: this one, however, is business casual.

 Sedate looks, a sane number of buttons, supports two devices and, not that I needed it, an even higher sensitivity and faster polling rate.